Environmental Health and Safety Authorization

 |POLICY TITLE:||Environmental Health and Safety Authorization Policy|

-Office of the Vice President for Operations.
-Questions on policy content should be directed to Environmental Health and Safety, ext.
-8-8182, or to any other designated contact listed in this policy.
+Enterprise Risk Management.
+Questions on policy content should be directed to the Office of Environmental Health & Safety, or to any designated contact listed in this policy.

-Environmental Health and Safety (EH&S) is authorized to implement programs and plans designed to ensure compliance and maintain a safe and healthy environment for the campus community.
+The Office of Environmental Health & Safety (EH&S) is authorized to implement programs and plans designed to ensure compliance and maintain a safe and healthy environment for the campus community.
 This document defines the responsibility and accountability for the Environmental Health and Safety program at Carnegie Mellon University (CMU).

-- Following established standards relating to environmental protection and personal safety.
-The objective will be to minimize the risk of injury or illness to people and minimize property damage at all locations where university operations and/or activities occur, and ensure continuity of operations.
+- Establishing and following university standards relating to environmental protection and personal safety.
+The objective will be to reduce the risk of injury or illness to people, prevent property damage at all locations where operations and/or activities occur, and ensure continuity of operations.

 Definition of Responsibility and Authority

 The creation of a safe workplace and a culture of safety requires attention and responsibility at every level of the university, including all faculty, staff, and students.
 Core responsibilities include, but are not limited to:

 - Has ultimate authority for CMU’s compliance with environmental health and safety standards and policies at all facilities under university control.

 - Has authorized EH&S and its Director to coordinate the university’s environmental health and safety programs, and to monitor the university’s compliance with standards and policies.